thelfer/MFrontGenericInterfaceSupport/docs/papers/joss/paper.md

 # Introduction

-Constitutive equations describe how the internal state variables of a material evolves with changing external conditions or mechanical loadings.
-Those state variables can describe many microstructural aspects of the material (grain size, dislocation density, hardening state, etc.) or be phenomenological (equivalent plastic strain).
-The knowledge of those internal state variables allows the computation of local thermodynamic forces which affects the material equilibrium at the structural scale.
+Constitutive equations describe how the internal state variables of a material evolve with changing external conditions or mechanical loadings.
+Those state variables can describe many microstructural aspects of the material (grain size, dislocation density, hardening state, etc.) or be phenomenological in nature (equivalent plastic strain).
+The knowledge of those internal state variables allows the computation of local thermodynamic forces which affect the material equilibrium at the structural scale.

-At each time step, the constitutive equations must be integrated to get the state of the material at the end of the time step.
+At each time step, the constitutive equations must be integrated to obtain the state of the material at the end of the time step.
 As most phenomena are nonlinear, an iterative scheme is required at the equilibrium scale to find the local loading of the material: the integration of the